 Driver Assistance Technologies

-The Fusion is available with a number of driver assistance and convenience technologies designed to make driving a bit easier.
+The Fusion Hybrid is available with a number of driver assistance and convenience technologies designed to make driving a bit easier.

 The Lane Keeping System uses a small, forward-facing camera behind the inside rearview mirror to "looks" down the road and monitor lane lines to determine that the car is on course.
 The system will alert the driver if drowsiness or erratic lane-keeping is detected, use steering wheel vibration to signal that the Fusion is drifting too close to an adjacent lane, or actually apply pressure on the steering to help bring the car back into proper lane.